-Figure 1 on page xii gives an overview of the FAStT hardware and the FAStT Storage Manager software installation process.
-Lined arrows in the flow chart indicate consecutive steps in the hardware and software installation process.
-Labeled arrows indicate which current documents provide detailed information about those steps.
+The following flow chart gives an overview of the installation process for the FAStT hardware and the FAStT Storage Manager.
+The arrows in the flow chart indicate the current publications that cover, in detail, each step in the installation process.

 Figure 1.
-Installation process flow by current publications
+Process flow by current publications